NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/Marvelous Miniature (Horse).md

 * * *

 When activated, this miniature transforms into a horse.
-The horse can't attack or use reactions, but otherwise uses all the statistics of a [[Monster Core/Riding Horse|Riding Horse]] and follows your basic commands.
+The horse can't attack or use reactions, but otherwise uses all the statistics of a [[3-Rules/Bestiaries/Monster Core/R/Riding Horse|Riding Horse]] and follows your basic commands.
 The horse doesn't need to eat or drink.
 After 8 hours, it reverts back to miniature form, then crumbles to dust.

 *Source: Pathfinder GM Core*
 *ORC*